adamwilt.com > Software Engineering

 Needs analysis, product definition, object-oriented software design and programming, embedded systems.
 Networking, communications, client/server systems, real-time control.
 Technical writing and presentation.
 Film & video production/post-production.

-Engineer / technician / cameraman / editor for film production / rental stage startup: specified cameras, monitors, editing systems, IT and storage infrastructure; designed & installed 10GBaseT networking and 3G SDI video routing; wrote OS X utility programs; photographed, edited, color-corrected, and provided visual effects for short videos and feature films.
+Engineer / technician / cameraman / editor for film production / rental stage startup: specified cameras, lenses, support systems, monitors, editing systems, IT and storage infrastructure; designed & installed 10GBaseT networking and 3G SDI video routing; wrote OS X utility programs; photographed, edited, color-corrected, and provided visual effects for short videos and feature films.

 |Sr. Engineer; Project Lead